-Up to 30 CP of additional courses can be recognized as part of the Beachlor's program in computer science.
+In the bachelor's program in computer science, 30 CP can be earned as additional work.
 These can also come from the courses offered in the master's program in computer science.
 For the modules offered, please refer to the module handbook for the Master's course, which you can find on the computer science website.
 Participation in these modules is only permitted if the courses Programming, Computer Architecture, Algorithms and Data Structures and Theoretical Computer Science have been passed.